dashingsoft/pyarmor/src/user-guide.md

   in target machine.

 * `pytransform.py` need load dynamic library `_pytransform`.
-It may be `_pytransform.so` in Linux, `_pytransform.dll` in Windows,
+It may be

+    * `_pytransform.so` in Linux
+    * `_pytransform.dll` in Windows
-  `_pytransform.dylib` in MacOS.
+    * `_pytransform.dylib` in MacOS

   It's dependent-platform, download the right one to the same path of `pytransform.py` according to target platform.
 All the prebuilt dynamic libraries list [here](http://pyarmor.dashingsoft.com/downloads/platforms/)

 * By default `pytransform.py` search dynamic library `_pytransform` in